Have you read my son’s traumatic accident Part 1 and Part 2?

 Therapy is hard.

 We spent the next 60 days living in the hospital room and doing therapy.
 Therapy included learning how to move, strengthen, and live as a tetraplegic (aka quadriplegic).
 It included lots of education on the important things – bowel, bladder, and skin.
 We were introduced to different technology that might help.
-He began to work with Craig’s teacher focusing on one school subject at a time.
+He began to work with Craig’s school teacher focusing on one school subject at a time.
 He had wheelchair classes and was constantly adjusting and trying different kinds of electric, and eventually, manual wheelchairs.

 Therapy can be fun.

-A HUGE benefit at Craig is their therapeutic recreation department which focuses on fun.
+A HUGE benefit at Craig is their therapeutic recreation department.
+It focuses on fun.
 They show you how you can live a full life doing the things you loved before by adapting how you do them.
 This therapy is not covered by insurance.
 At Craig, it is fully funded by donors.
 This was the adventure that Cayden needed.
 Cayden took part in everything he could.
 He cooked, gardened, made crafts, made homemade ice-cream, went in a helicopter over Denver, glided over 30,000 feet in the air in a glider, ice fished, went through the aquarium, toured Bronco stadium, attended a Rockies baseball game, and so much more.

 The Denver nuggets reached out to him, making a video, encouraging him to keep going.
 They gave our family a personal, behind-the-scenes tour where he met players before the game and watched the team win the game with a buzzer-beater shot.